Learning to Recognize Dialect Features: Data and Features of Indian English

 \subsection{Minimal Pairs}

-For each of the 22 features, we created a small set of minimal pairs.
+For each of the 22 features in \autoref{tab:features}, we created a small set of minimal pairs.
 The pairs were created by first designing a short example that demonstrated the feature, and then manipulating the example so that the feature is absent.
 This ``negative'' example captures the \emph{envelope of variation} for the feature, demonstrating a site at which the feature could be applied~\cite{labov1972sociolinguistic}.
-In this way, negative examples in minimal pairs carry more information than in the typical annotation scenario, where absence of evidence does not usually imply evidence of absence.
-In our minimal pairs, the negative examples were chosen to be acceptable in standard U.S. and U.K. English; minimal pairs can thus be viewed as situating dialects against a standard variety.
-Here are some example minimal pairs: \begin{description} \item[\article{}:] \say{chair is black} $\to$ \say{\uline{the} chair is black} \item[\only{}:] \say{I was there yesterday \uline{only}} $\to$ \say{I was there just yesterday}. \item[\existential{}:] \say{every year inflation \uline{is there}} $\to$ \say{every year there is inflation}. \end{description}
+Consequently, negative examples in minimal pairs carry more information than in the typical annotation scenario, where absence of evidence does not usually imply evidence of absence.
+In our minimal pairs, the negative examples were chosen to be acceptable in standard U.S. and U.K. English, and can thus be viewed as situating dialects against standard varieties.
+Here are some example minimal pairs: \begin{description} [itemsep=3pt,parsep=0pt] \item[\article{}:] \say{chair is black} $\to$ \say{\uline{the} chair is black} \item[\only{}:] \say{I was there yesterday \uline{only}} $\to$ \say{I was there just yesterday}. \item[\existential{}:] \say{every year inflation \uline{is there}} $\to$ \say{every year there is inflation}. \end{description}

 For most features, each minimal pair contains exactly one positive and one negative example.
 However, in some cases where more than two variants are available for an example (e.g., for the feature \feature{\invtag{}}), we provide multiple positive examples to illustrate different variants.
 For Lange's set of 10 features, we provide a total of 113 unique examples; for the 18 extended features, we provide a set of 208 unique examples, roughly split equally between positives and negatives.
-The supplement provides more details, including a complete list of minimal pairs.
+The complete list of minimal pairs is included in Appendix~\ref{sec:appendix_minpairs}.